MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/create-chatgpt-plugin.md

 ---

-# Expose your plugins to ChatGPT
+# Expose your plugins to ChatGPT and Bing

 [!INCLUDE [pat_large.md](../includes/pat_large.md)]